homelabos/homelabos/docs/software/grafana.md

 [Grafana](https://grafana.com/) is a Time Series Database graphing application.

-You can use it to visualize the Weather data imported by [influxdb_darksky](software/influxdb_darksky)
+You can use it to visualize the Weather data imported by [influxdb_darksky](software/influxdb_darksky), power, activity, and other data from [Home Assistant](software/homeassistant.md), and general server information via Telegraf.

+Grafana comes configured with a Dashboard for you out of the box.

+You can login with the default user and pass you setup for HomelabOS.

 ## Access